Ben Davies (footballer, born 1981): Coaching career

 On 18 November 2019, Grimsby Town announced that Davies would be assisting interim manager, Anthony Limbrick and Dave Moore on a temporary basis.
 Davies already worked for the club as an academy coach alongside his playing career at Cleethorpes Town.
 Davies eventually returned to Grimsby permanently and became First Team coach and U23 Manager under new manager Ian Holloway.
 In January 2020, Holloway hinted that Davies would be offered a playing contract as well, although this wasn't made official until he was handed a squad number for the start of the 2020–21 season.

 Davies was placed in temporary charge of the Mariners when Ian Holloway resigned his position on 23 December 2020.
 In his managerial debut, Grimsby were beaten 3–1 at Morecambe.
 In his second and final game as caretaker manager on 29 December 2020, The Mariners drew 0–0 with Oldham Athletic.
 Davies reverted to his previous coaching role the following day as Grimsby appointed Paul Hurst as the new first team manager.

 On 29 October 2023, Davies and Shaun Pearson were appointed joint-caretaker managers following the dismissal of Paul Hurst and assistant manager Chris Doig.

-On 27 November 2023 it was announced that David Artell was to take over as the next permanent Grimsby manager and it was also announced that Davies would remain at the club as first team coach.
+On 27 November 2023, it was announced that David Artell was to take over as the next permanent Grimsby manager and it was also announced that Davies would remain at the club as First Team Coach.

+On 4 July 2025, Davies changed roles from First Team Coach to Lead Youth Development Phase Coach.